Marie Callender's

 Marie Callender's is an American restaurant chain.
 Its headquarters are in the Marie Callender's Corporate Support Center in Mission Viejo, Orange County, California.
-As of March 2023, the company operates 25 locations in California, Nevada, and Utah.
+As of April 2024, the company operates 24 locations in California, Idaho, Nevada, and Utah.

 History

 First foundation

 In the 1930s, Marie Callender and her husband Cal Warren Callender began selling pies in the city of Long Beach and in Orange County.
 In 1948, they sold their family car and used the money to set up a wholesale bakery with their son Don.
 The first official location was opened in 1964.

 Eventually, Don opened a retail outlet in Orange, California, naming it after his mother, gradually adding other food.
 Within five years the chain was expanded to 12 more locations and opened its first locations outside of California (Las Vegas and Houston) in 1969.
 It grew into 84 locations by the end of the 1970s.
 However, the Houston location closed down in 1981.
-In 1997, the company announced that they planned to open three new restaurants in the Houston area once again.
+In 1996, the company announced that they planned to open three new restaurants in the Houston area once again.
 At the end, all three remaining locations in Houston closed down in 2001 due to restaurants being unprofitable.

 Late 20th century sales

-In 1986, the restaurant chain was sold to Ramada Inn, then in 1990, to Wilshire Restaurant Group, Inc. Marie Callender Pie Shops, Inc. was purchased from Saunders Karp & Megrue (SKM) in 1999 by an affiliate of Castle Harlan, a New York-based private equity firm.
+In 1986, the restaurant chain was sold to Ramada Inn, then in 1990, to Wilshire Restaurant Group, Inc. Marie Callender pie shops, Inc. was purchased from Saunders Karp & Megrue (SKM) in 1999 by an affiliate of Castle Harlan, a New York-based financial firm.

 The company owned the East Side Mario's restaurant chain from 1997 (when it bought the chain from PepsiCo) to 2000.

 Perkins & Marie Callender's Inc

-In 2006, Castle Harlan merged Marie Callender's with another of its interests, Perkins Restaurant and Bakery.
+In 2006, Castle Harlan merged Marie Callender's with another of its interests, Perkins Restaurant & Bakery.
 The combined chain, known as Perkins & Marie Callender's Inc. (PMCI), was headquartered in Memphis, Tennessee.

 The business flourished until Don Callender died on January 7, 2009, due to complications resulting from head trauma sustained during a fall at home.

-On June 13, 2011, a total of 58 units were closed, including 31 Marie Callender's and 27 Perkins Restaurant and Bakerys due to bankruptcy restructuring (Chapter 11).
-During bankruptcy, PCMI sold the Marie Callender's brand to ConAgra for US$57.5 million.
+On June 13, 2011, a total of 58 units were closed, including 31 Marie Callender's and 27 Perkins' due to bankruptcy restructuring (Chapter 11).
+During bankruptcy, PMCI sold the Marie Callender's brand to ConAgra for US$57.5 million.
 Later that year, PMCI exited bankruptcy under the control of Wayzata Investment Partners.